Nielk1/VSCView/README.md

 # VSCView
-On-screen Controller Overlay for Steam Controller and various other controllers..
+On-screen Controller Overlay for Steam Controller and various other controllers.

 ## Themes
 * ﻿Sony DualSense